brooknullsh/personal-site/notes/async-javascript.md

 ![Pinky Promise](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExbjRmMnN0NGN5Y3oxbGw5eHZsMTZsN2puanBxMDlhb3A1YXJseDFhaCZlcD12MV9naWZzX3NlYXJjaCZjdD1n/Cu7tfLe1edy3HE7JfC/giphy.gif)

 Just like before, there will now be an item on the TQ but the MQ also.
-Once both `console.log()` calls have run and complete, the Event Loop will process all of the items in the MQ until then moving on to the TQ.
+Once both logging calls have run and complete, the Event Loop will process all of the items in the MQ until then moving on to the TQ.

 ```txt
 Foo